heades/paper-template/README.md

-A Paper Template using Ott and LateX
+A Paper Template using Ott and LaTeX
 ---

 The point of this template is to start a paper using Ott and LaTeX